Muhammad Yusuf Saraf: Legal career

-Saraf received an L.L.B. degree from Aligarh in 1948.
+Saraf received an L.L.B. degree from Aligarh University in 1948.
 He started law practice in Mirpur in 1949.
 He continued to be involved with the Azad Kashmir affairs, serving on the Electoral Rolls and Polling Sub-Committee set up by the Government of Pakistan, the Azad Kashmir Radio Advisory Committee and the Azad Kashmir Administration Advisory Committee, etc.

 In 1969, Saraf was appointed as a judge of the Mirpur Court.
 He served on the Azad Kashmir Laws Adaptation and Scrutiny Committee and the Azad Kashmir Islamic Laws Committee and the Azad Kashmir Law Commission.

 In 1975, Saraf was appointed as the Chief Justice of the Azad Kashmir High Court, serving in this post till 1980.